hoffmangroup/segtools/doc/segtools.rst

    negative, with ``<n> = 1`` indicating that the segment and annotation must overlap by at least one base, a ``<n> = 0`` indicating that they can be directly adjacent, and ``<n> = -1`` indicating that there can be one base separation for them to still count as overlapping.
+The default value is 1.

 .. note::
    The precision-recall plot is only generated for base-wise overlap.